 The truth is a hungry child will eat when they’re hungry.
 Period.
 The end.

-If they’re not hungry, they’re not going to want to eat.
+If they’re not hungry, they’re not going to eat.

 If you let them snack all day.
 They’re not going to want to eat, because they’re not hungry.